varundeboss/apartchat/README.md

 12) Thank you note to use
 ![Thank you](https://raw.githubusercontent.com/varundeboss/apartchat/master/screenshots/11_thank_you.png)

+## Disclaimer

+The NLP based search engine is only a prototype for POC that searches for online based posts (user / apartments) could be done using machine learning models and NLP when trained on proper corpus of data set

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.